 Next Level Goals Intermediate Training

-When you become more advanced in your training, you will need to devote more time to stretching.
-Particularly if you are working on more than one flexibility goal (like if you want to achieve the splits and improve your backends, for example).
+You must devote more time to stretching when you become more advanced in your training, for example, if you are working on multiple flexibility goals (like if you want to achieve the splits and improve your backends).
 I recommend you schedule 30 minutes a day for stretching.
 If you wonder what it takes to be considered intermediate, my answer is that you need to be able to sit on yoga blocks for your splits.
 Basically, you are closing the gap to get into your full splits from yoga blocks.

-If you would like a full-body flexibility training program that takes into account the level of flexibility you have achieved and that includes your calendars as well as your full-length videos, check out my Moving With Intention program.
+If you would like a full-body flexibility training program that considers the level of flexibility you have achieved and includes your calendars and your full-length videos, check out my Moving With Intention program.

 How Long Will It Take to Increase Your Flexibility

 Now that you know that depending on your flexibility goals, you need to stretch daily from 15-30 minutes, you may wonder how long it will take to see results.
 Again, the answer to this question will vary according to the flexibility level you will have achieved.
 The further along in your training you are, the longer it takes to see improvement

 How Long Does It Take to Increase Your Flexibility for Beginners

 If you are new to flexibility training and stay consistent, you will see improvements fast.
 You will notice huge gains every single month.
 It’s very motivating!
 Take progress pictures!
 As I mentioned earlier, I consider the beginner stage of flexibility training to be from being stiff and far from getting into a specific flexibility pose (like the splits).
 If you stretch 15 minutes a day, it will take anywhere from 1 to 6 months to be flexible enough to do the splits sitting on yoga blocks.
 Now, please don’t believe anyone who says you will get from my before picture to the full splits in 30 days!
 Still, the progress will be noticeable every month!